Pickleball Rules - An Overview

 Pickleball Kitchen / Non-Volley Zone

 What is the pickleball kitchen?
-It’s the area that extends seven feet on both sides of the net.
-It’s vital to know that it’s the flat, physical space on the ground, not the air above it. (for court dimensions, please refer to this article)
+It’s the area that extends seven feet toward the baseline from both sides of the net.
+It’s vital to know that it’s the flat, physical space on the ground, not the air above it.

-Th kitchen isn’t the technical term used in the USAPA & IFP Official Rulebook.
-The actual word for the kitchen is the “Non-Volley Zone.”
+The kitchen isn’t the technical term used in the USAPA & IFP Official Rulebook.
+The official phrase for the kitchen is the “Non-Volley Zone.”

-The kitchen/Non-Volley Zone means you cannot step inside the kitchen AT ALL to volley.
-The ball must bounce first before you cross into the kitchen.
+The kitchen/Non-Volley Zone is an area that you cannot step inside the kitchen AT ALL to volley.
+The ball must bounce first before you can be in the kitchen area and hit the ball.

-However, it is more involved than just that, so keep on reading.
+However, it’s more involved than just that, so keep on reading.

-The main rule of the kitchen is: you cannot be standing in or otherwise make contact with the kitchen zone or kitchen line while volleying a ball.
+The main pickleball rule when it comes to the kitchen is: you cannot be standing in or otherwise make contact with the kitchen zone or kitchen line while volleying a ball.
 This includes the initiation of a volley.

 The International Federation of Pickleball’s (IFP) official tournament rulebook says: “9.B.
 A fault will be declared if, in the act of volleying the ball, a player or anything the player is wearing or carrying touches the non-volley zone or touches any non-volley line.”

-Nothing that is a part of you can touch or pass into the kitchen.
+Nothing that is a part of you can touch into the kitchen.
 When they say nothing, they mean nothing.
-Even your momentum after hitting a volley is considered a fault.
+Even your momentum after hitting a volley is considered a fault if you step into the kitchen area.
 Even dropping your pickleball paddle into the kitchen during or after the rally is a fault.

 As the IFP rulebook states: “9.C.
 A fault will be declared if, in the act of volleying the ball, the player’s momentum causes the player or anything the player is wearing or carrying to touch the non-volley zone or any non-volley zone.
 It is a fault if the player’s momentum causes the player to touch anything touching the non-volley zone, including the player’s partner.
 It is a fault even if the ball is declared dead before the play touches the non-volley zone.”